-- each subsidiary records in its accounts the amount of tax that it would have paid on a stand-alone basis; - tax savings related to the use of the tax losses of the Tax Consolidation members will be only temporary since the subsidiaries

-Atos Origin SA is the only liable for any additional tax to be paid in the event of an exit of the subsidiaries from the French Tax Consolidation.
+- Each subsidiary records in its accounts the amount of tax that it would have paid on a standalone basis; - Tax savings related to the use of the tax losses of the Tax Consolidation members will be only temporary since the subsidiaries concerned will still be able to use them.
+Consequently the tax savings are booked as liabilities towards those subsidiaries; - Atos Origin SA is the only liable for any additional tax to be paid in the event of an exit of the subsidiaries from the French Tax Consolidation.